Risele/PRO_JSON/README.md

 - Added explicit precheck for buffer capacity before custom-field append; returns error if it would exceed GPL_JSON.MAX_JSON_STRING.
 - Added JSON escaping while writing pointer text (", \, control chars), preserving valid JSON output.
 - Existing behavior is unchanged when custom field is not enabled.

+## PRO_JSON File IO
+- set of FBs to read/save JSON structs to text files.
+Compatible with last version.
+- Import it as PLCopen XML (seems to be imported to the top 'Application')